Beachwood Estates High River Alberta

 House here date from the late ’80s/early ’90s.

-Joining us for the second visit was fellow camera jockey Byron Robb.
-Always love to hang with like minded types, those who get it, that it’s far more about the experience and good times than it is the photos that come of it.
-Good pictures are the icing.
-The fun is where the real memories are made.
+Joining us for the second visit was good friend Byron Robb.
+We always love to hang with friends.
+It elevates the experience and it’s more about the good times than it is the photos that come of it.
+Good pictures are the icing but fun is where the real memories are made.

 Date: February, 2017.

-Article references (and thanks): Calgary Herald, Calgary Sun, High River Times and Byron Robb.
+Article references (and thanks): Postmedia – Calgary Herald & Calgary Sun, the town of High River, the High River Times and our dear friend Byron Robb.

 Beachwood Estates High River